-Even if the divorce was your idea, that doesn't mean you are totally okay seeing your ex dating.
-After all, you married this person assuming you'd spend your life together, so discovering that they've moved on with someone else—whether it's serious or just a fling—isn't exactly an easy pill to swallow.
-These feelings of sadness, longing, or even regret may come as a bit of a surprise and make you question why you care, but rest assured, it's completely normal and, in some cases, to be expected.
+Even if the breakup or divorce was your idea, that doesn't mean you'll automatically feel fine when your ex starts dating someone else.
+After all, you were in a committed relationship with this person—maybe even married them and assumed you'd spend your life together—so the realization that they've moved on with someone else, whether it's serious or just a fling, isn't exactly an easy pill to swallow.
+These feelings of sadness, longing, or even regret may come as a bit of a surprise and make you question why you care, but it's completely normal and, in some cases, to be expected.

 While it's important to acknowledge your feelings, try your best not to dwell.
 You may be a little overwhelmed at first, but consider this your guide to coping with your ex dating someone else.
-It isn't easy, but it is possible.
-It may even inspire you to start dating again.
+It isn't easy, but it is possible, and it may even inspire you to start dating again.

 Here are six tips that will help you process those negative emotions.

 Whether you were together for a few months or more than a decade, living apart or together, in a long-term relationship or married, your ex meant a lot to you at some point.
 During the time you were together, you probably considered them the love of your life or life partner at the very least.
 Seeing them with someone else may trigger feelings of bitterness, but that's normal.

 It doesn't mean you are still in love, but it does mean that you still care.
 You may feel insulted or sad that your ex was able to move on so fast, but when you meet someone else and fall in love, you'll probably feel a little bit less bad about your ex having moved on.
 Trust us: The fact that they're dating has nothing to do with you.